-Two central provinces have outlined details of a buyout programme to help farmers transition to alternative livelihoods.
+Two central provinces have outlined details of a buyout programme to help farmers switch to alternative livelihoods.

 Hunan on Friday set out a compensation scheme to persuade breeders to rear other livestock or produce tea and herbal medicines.

-Authorities are offering to pay 120 yuan ($16) per kilogram of cobra, king rattlesnake or rat snake, while a kilogram of bamboo rat will fetch 75 yuan.
+Authorities will evaluate farms and inventories and offer a one-off payment of 120 yuan ($16) per kilogram of rat snake, king ratsnake and cobra, while a kilogram of bamboo rat will fetch 75 yuan.

-A civet cat — the animal believed to have carried Severe Acute Respiratory Syndrome (SARS) to humans in another coronavirus outbreak nearly two decades ago — is worth 600 yuan.
+A civet cat — the animal believed to have carried Severe Acute Respiratory Syndrome (SARS) to humans in another coronavirus outbreak nearly two decades ago — would fetch 600 yuan.

-Neighbouring Jiangxi province has also released documents on plans to help farmers dispose of animals and financial aid.
+Neighbouring Jiangxi province has also released plans to help farmers dispose of animals, as well as financial aid.

 The state-run Jiangxi Daily newspaper reported last week that the province has more than 2,300 licensed breeders, mostly rearing wild animals for food.

-Their animals are worth about 1.6 billion yuan ($225 million), the report said.
+Their stock is worth about 1.6 billion yuan ($225 million), the report said.